txt/plm18/doc/review10.md

 	x    = aa0()
 	x.bb = 200

-explain how to get the results when we call
+Explain how to get the results when we call

 	someFun(22)
 	someFun(x)

-Q7.
+Q8.
 In the following example,

 	{{#beatles}}
 	* {{name}}
 	{{/beatles}}

-What are these mass dash about? why are they useful?  (everything in mas dash is "for each, do" ,have no if)
+What are these mass dash about?
+Why are they useful?  (everything in mas dash is "for each, do" ,have no if)

-Q8.
 In OO Version2 examples,

 	(defun point2 ()
 	  (labels (